54th Air Refueling Squadron

-The 54th Air Refueling Squadron is part of the 97th Air Mobility Wing at Altus Air Force Base, Oklahoma.
+The 54th Air Refueling Squadron is a United States Air Force unit that is part of the 97th Air Mobility Wing at Altus Air Force Base, Oklahoma.
 It operates the Boeing KC-135 Stratotanker aircraft conducting air refueling training.

 History

 Airlift operations

 The 54th Transport Squadron was activated at Hamilton Field, California, but moved to Bowman Field, Kentucky, in June 1942, as the 54th Troop Carrier Squadron.
 Successive reassignments were to Florence Army Air Field, South Carolina, in August 1942, and to Elmendorf Field, Alaska, until inactivation on 5 March 1949.
 While there the 54th deployed to Rhein-Main Air Base, Germany, to support the Berlin Airlift.

 That inactivation lasted only six months and on 20 September 1949, the unit was activated again at Elmendorf and again moved to Donaldson Air Force Base, South Carolina, in July 1956, remaining in service until 25 June 1965.

 Pilot training

 On 14 April 1972, the 54th received a new mission and name.
 It became the 54th Flying Training Squadron, and was stationed at Reese Air Force Base, Texas, with an official activation date of 1 October.
 Here personnel trained new pilots in the Northrop T-38 Talon until the 54th was once again inactivated in April 1997.